influxdata/docs-v2/content/flux/v0.x/join-data/full-outer.md

 #### Account for missing, non-group-key values

-With the output function used in the `on` parameter with `join.full()` it’s possible for either `1` or `r` to use the default record (a record with group key columns populated but other columns are _null_).
+With the output function used in the `on` parameter with `join.full()` it’s possible for either `l` or `r` to use the default record (a record with group key columns populated but other columns are _null_).
-`join.full()` guarantees that `l` and `r` will never both use default records at the same time and will have the non-null values needed for the output record
+In a full outer join, it's possible for either `l` or `r` to be a default record, but they will never both be default records at the same time.
+One of them is guaranteed to have the non-null values needed for the output record, but you need to check which one has the non-null values.

 For each non-group-key column you want to ensure has a non-null value in the output, use a conditional statement to check for the existence of a value in the `l` or `r`